Tokachi Toyama Farm Miso-Making Experience

 This activity takes place in Tokachi Toyama Farm, a crop farm in Obihiro City with vast fields stretching at the foot of the Hidaka mountain range.
 In winter, it becomes a world of white as the fields get covered in snow.
 It is during this season that many farmers make miso using their own harvested soybeans.

-Making miso in the traditional way can be quite arduous, but doing it on your own will make you appreciate one of the most common ingredients in Japanese cuisine.
-You can also have fun working and interacting with the local farmers’ wives.
-If you wish, you can take home some of the miso to let it ferment in your home (just leave it in a cool, dry place for around six months).
+The traditional way of making miso can be quite arduous, but it will make you appreciate one of the most common ingredients in Japanese cuisine.
+If you wish, you can take home some of the miso you made to let it ferment in your home (just leave it in a cool, dry place for around six months).

 Note: All images are for illustration purposes only.
 Your actual experience may vary.